SharanSMenon/sharan-blog/content/blog/2019-12-16-nlp-with-pytorch.md

 ---
 title: NLP with Pytorch
 date: 2019-12-17T01:33:28.213Z
-description: Classify 4 types of news
+description: Classify a news dataset in python
 ---
 # NLP with Pytorch